Need help from us? Feel free to call us(09) 577 3540

 The remaining balance of 20% is the GST and customs fee to get it off the wharf here in New Zealand.
 This amount is due on arrival of the boat.
 A prompt payment of this amount means the car will get off the wharf and in your hands quicker.

-The max price that you indicate to us is the total price you pay to get the car landed and complied with a 1 year WoF.
+The max price that you indicate to us is the total price you pay to get the car landed and complied EXCLUDING the WoF.
 The registration cost is not included in this price and you will need to pay for this.
 If your car has a diesel engine, you will need to pay for additional Road User Charges (RUC), minimum of 1000km.
-Prices for registration and RUCs can vary depending on the make and model of the car, but generally it’s around $291 for a 6 month rego (this amount includes the cost of your new number plates).
+Prices for registration and RUCs can vary depending on the make and model of the car, but generally it’s around $250 for a 6 month rego (this amount includes the cost of your new number plates).

 Yes, we can arrange finance.
 Most finance companies won’t provide finance on vehicles that are not yet in the country, so feel free to us about what finance options we can provide.